cov-clear/backend/README.md

 ### Data capture

 The application asks users to submit both demographic (date of birth & sex) & location (full address) information, to enable demographic segmentation of results.
-Address information may be used to verify a petients identity, and at later stages to track outbreaks via test results.
+Address information may be used to verify a patient's identity, and at later stages to track outbreaks via test results.
 Data is only communicated over secure SSL connections.

 ### Data access & sharing results